Accounts Receivable on Business Valuation

 • Offering discounts for early payments to encourage prompt settlement of invoices.

-Top metrics to measure the success of the AR process
+Top metrics to measure the success of the AR Process

 To measure the success of the accounts receivable process, key metrics include Days Sales Outstanding (DSO), Accounts Receivable Turnover Ratio, and Collection Effectiveness Index (CEI).